plokhotnyuk/jsoniter-scala/README.md

 - Implicitly resolvable value codecs for JSON values and key codecs for JSON object keys that are mapped to maps allows to inject your custom codecs for adding support of other types or for altering representation in JSON for already supported classes
+- Type aliases are also supported for all types
 - Support only acyclic graphs of class instances
 - Fields with default values that defined in the constructor are optional, other fields are required (no special annotation required)